Showing posts sorted by relevance for query George Russell. Sort by date Show all posts

 Andrew Shovlin, Trackside Engineering Director

-#F1 - 2024 Azerbaijan Grand Prix - Sunday "Podium after dramatic day in Baku" Mercedes-AMG PETRONAS F1 Team
+#F1 - 2024 São Paulo Grand Prix - Sunday "Battling results for George in P4 and Lewis in P10 at Interlagos" Mercedes-AMG PETRONAS F1 Team

 Press Information